113ll3/Ibmclouddocscli/idt/commands.md

 * java-mp (interpreted as Java - Java MicroProfile)
 * java-spring (interpreted as Java - Spring Framework)

-Files created using the `bx dev enable` command that have naming conflicts with existing files in the project folder are saved with a `.merge` file extension.
+Files created using the `ibmcloud dev enable` command that have naming conflicts with existing files in the project folder are saved with a `.merge` file extension.

 ### enable command parameters
 {: #enable-parameters}